 The Commission's corporate governance controls are designed to manage risk to a reasonable level rather than to eliminate all risk of failure to achieve policies, aims and objectives.
 It can therefore only provide reasonable and not absolute assurance of effectiveness.
-Risks are managed on an ongoing basis in a process that is designed to identify and prioritise the risks, evaluate the likelihood of those risks being realised and the impact they would have, and manage them efficiently, effectively and economically.
-The system of internal control in place for this the first year of the Commission was assessed by Government Internal Audit Agency as being effective.
+Risks are managed on an ongoing basis in a process that is designed to identify and prioritise the risks, evaluate the likelihood of those risks being realised and the impact they would have, and to manage them efficiently, effectively and economically.